microsoft/implementation-patterns/azure-pipelines/README.md

     Diagram showing parallel deployment in 3-4 minutes.
 We group items that don't have dependencies, and separate long running tasks into their own job.
     ![parallel deployment](https://github.com/microsoft/implementation-patterns/blob/main/azure-pipelines/parallelJobPipelines.png)

+    We can see see the use of multiple jobs in the sample YAML below, with the usage of "dependsOn", to create job dependencies.
+We can also use conditions to run particular jobs in certain circumstances

         jobs: